yellowdog/python-examples/README.md

 ## yd-shutdown

 The `yd-shutdown` command shuts down Worker Pools that match the `namespace` and `tag` found in the configuration file.
 All remaining work will be cancelled, but currently executing Tasks will be allowed to complete, after which the Compute Requirement will be terminated.

+## yd-instantiate

+The `yd-instantiate` command instantiates a Compute Requirement (i.e., a set of instances that are managed by their creator and do not automatically become part of a YellowDog Worker Pool).
+This command used the data from the `workerPool` configuration, but only uses the `templateId` and `targetInstanceCount` properties.

 ## yd-terminate